Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 ```

 ???tip "Fetch When User Identity Changes"
-    If you want the most up-to-date variants for the user, it is recommended that you call `fetch()` whenever the user state changes in a meaningful way.
+    If you want the most up-to-date variants for the user, it's recommended that you call `fetch()` whenever the user state changes in a meaningful way.
 For example, if the user logs in and receives a user ID, or has a user property set which may effect flag or experiment targeting rules.

     In the case of **user properties**, Amplitude recommends passing new user properties explicitly to `fetch()` instead of relying on user enrichment prior to [remote evaluation](../general/evaluation/remote-evaluation.md).
 This is because user properties that are synced remotely through a separate system have no timing guarantees with respect to `fetch()`--i.e. a race.